I. General Provisions

 - Parking Permits are valid for one academic year, beginning with the Fall Semester.

-- Parking forms and regulations can be obtained at any Campus Cashiers Office or on this website.
+- Parking forms and regulations can be obtained on this website.

 B. Permit Regulations